Bishops in Methodism

 A bishop is a senior role in many Methodist denominations.
 The bishop's role is typically called the "episcopacy", based on the Greek word episkopos (επισκοπος), which literally means overseer.
-Superintendent is another translation of episkopos but in Methodist churches this is a role distinct from bishop.
-The first Methodist bishops were appointed in America, and American Methodist denominations still recognize the office of bishop.
+Superintendent is another translation of episkopos but in most Methodist denominations this is a role distinct from bishop.
+The first Methodist bishops were appointed in America, and many Methodist denominations, such as the Free Methodist Church, recognize the office of bishop.
+Others, such as the Methodist Church of Great Britain, do not have bishops.

 Origins of Methodist episcopacy

 John Wesley consecrated Thomas Coke a "general superintendent" and directed that Francis Asbury also be consecrated for the United States in 1784, where the Methodist Episcopal Church first became a separate denomination apart from the Church of England.
 Coke soon returned to England, but Asbury was the primary builder of the new church.
 At first he did not call himself "bishop", but eventually submitted to the usage by the denomination.

 Notable bishops in Methodist history include Coke, Asbury, Richard Whatcoat, Philip William Otterbein, Martin Boehm, Jacob Albright, John Seybert, Matthew Simpson, John S. Stamm, William Ragsdale Cannon, Marjorie Matthews (the first female Methodist bishop), Leontine T. Kelly, Vashti Murphy McKenzie, William B. Oden, William Willimon, R.S.
 Williams (the first Methodist (CME) bishop elected from Louisiana), Teresa Elaine Jefferson-Snorton, and Thomas Bickerton.